 A Real-World Education

-- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.
+- Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.

-- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personal learning environment, with a 6:1 student-to-teacher ratio and a maximum of 12 students per class.